 How is it calculated?
 Divide the number of unsubscribe requests into the number of emails delivered.

 What should you be aiming for?

-It’s useful to compare the effectiveness of your email newsletters with those of other advisers.
+It’s useful to compare the effectiveness of your client newsletters for financial advisers with those of your competition.
 Although your starting point is, of course, the results you are currently achieving.